Business Succession Planning

 Cultivating enduring value

-For a business, working without a succession plan can invite disruption, uncertainty, and conflict, and endangers future competitiveness.
+For a business, working without a succession plan can invite disruption, uncertainty and conflict and endangers future competitiveness.
 For companies that are family-owned or controlled, the issue of succession also introduces deeply emotional personal issues and may widen the circle of stakeholders to include non-employee family members.
-That’s why we’re creating a series of papers to address these important issues.
+That’s why we have created a series of papers to address these important issues.

 Follow the series: Business succession planning

-So what can a private business do to get started, and how should they address existing plans?
-This series will focus on the many considerations for private companies as they plan for business succession.
-Together, these volumes will form a library that can help business leaders identify and overcome the challenges that stand between them and an orderly transition of the management and ownership of their companies.
+So what can a private companies do to get started and how should they address existing plans?
+The volumes in this series focus on the many considerations for private companies as they plan for business succession.
+Together, they create a library that can help business leaders identify and overcome the challenges that stand between them and an orderly transition of the management and ownership of their companies.